 Transactional emails have over double the open-rate on average over normal email marketing campaigns.
 That means your customers are much more likely to interact with these messages than other communications.

-That is why it is so essential that you avoid taking the easy way out on your transactional emails.
-You need to make sure that your customers know who is sending the email and give them a positive impression of your business.
+It’s essential that you avoid taking the easy way out on your transactional emails and WooCommerce abandoned cart emails.
+People should trust you to click on a link in an email.
+That’s why you need to make sure that your customers know who is sending the email and give them a positive impression of your business.

 Thankfully, it doesn’t take much effort to adapt these messages in a way that better represents your business with Woocommerce email customizer.
 This builds trust and gives your customer a more consistent experience from your site all the way through order completion.

 Read on for a step-by-step guide to customizing WooCommerce emails to improve your brand perception.

 How to Customize Emails in WooCommerce

 Customizing emails from the WooCommerce interface is simple.
 From your WordPress site dashboard, go to WooCommerce > Settings.
 In Settings, click on the “Emails” tab, and you should see this screen:

 From here, you can customize five main aspects of your messages (as seen in the red box).

 This is the name that shows up in your customer’s’ inbox.
 It is usually good to include the name of your company in this section.
 Putting this information makes the email easily identifiable in your customer’s inbox.
 If they know it is from your business, they will be less likely to overlook the message.

 This is the actual email address that is marked as the “sender” of the email.
 Including a company email (or better yet, your personal email) is a great way to make your customers feel like they matter.